l0k0ms/log-workshop/workshop/part_2/README.md

 ```

-You can see the pipelines beeing created and parsing your logs.
+Check if [the integration pipelines][9] are created and are parsing your logs.

 ### Binding logs traces and metrics